TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-heat-pump-myvaillant-emoncms-met-office.md

 # Statistics

 I use the heat pump in three different modes.
 There's heating during the day, hot water (DHW) during the day and preloading during off-peak hours.
-My off-peak overnight electricity is a quarter of the cost during the day.
+My off-peak overnight electricity is a quarter of the price during the day.
 I charge the battery, charge the hot water system with as much heat as I can and charge the house with heat too.

 I want to understand energy consumption and efficiency for each mode.
 The energy stats from myVaillant are too coarse grained and infrequently updated.
 The Emoncms integration gives me total increasing sensors for electricity consumed and heat generated in kWh.
 Perfect for statistics.
 I use a [utility meter]({% link _posts/2025-09-22-home-assistant-integral-utility-meter.md %}) to split the energy sensors into three separate daily sensors for Heating, DHW and Off-Peak.